The Genome Analysis Centre receives strategic funding from the BBSRC

 The Computational Genomics team is also part of the BBSRC funded LoLa project “Wheat Genomics for Sustainable Agriculture” .
 The project aims to generate wheat gene models assigned to specific chromosome arms, and improved assemblies for wheat chromosomes 2B, 4B and 4D.

-As part of the UK's barley sequencing consortium, we have been analysing barley RNA-Seq data in collaboration with the James Hutton Institute.
-In addition, we will be calling variants from exome capture data from diverse barley lines.
+As part of the UK's barley sequencing consortium, they have been analysing barley RNA-Seq data in collaboration with the James Hutton Institute.
+In addition, they will be calling variants from exome capture data from diverse barley lines.

-We are part of the EU TransPLANT project “Trans-national infrastructure for plant genomic science”, where we lead the work package on implementation of resource-intensive algorithms for plant genomics data.
-Our focus is on the evaluation and development of strategies for genome sequencing and assembly.
+The team is part of the EU TransPLANT project “Trans-national infrastructure for plant genomic science”, where they lead the work package on implementation of resource-intensive algorithms for plant genomics data.
+The team's focus is on the evaluation and development of strategies for genome sequencing and assembly.

-In addition we are working on several virus projects with collaborators from the Centre for Virus Research, Institute for Animal Health and the Animal Health Trust.
+In addition they are working on several virus projects with collaborators from the Centre for Virus Research, Institute for Animal Health and the Animal Health Trust.

-We are working to develop and implement methods for reference-free quality assessment of sequence assemblies.
-In addition we will continue to explore different assembly strategies for genomes and transcriptomes, including hybrid-assemblies, next generation sequencing of BACs and integration of optical-mapping data.
+The team are working to develop and implement methods for reference-free quality assessment of sequence assemblies.
+In addition they will continue to explore different assembly strategies for genomes and transcriptomes, including hybrid-assemblies, next generation sequencing of BACs and integration of optical-mapping data.